× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 Spell Traits

 Casting Time (C.T.).
-How long it takes for the spell to be cast, assuming the caster's DEX is <2.
+How long it takes for the spell to be cast, assuming the caster's DEX is <1.
 If a spell has a casting time, then the caster cannot take any other actions while casting or the casting will fail, however they can re-aim the spell at any point during the casting.
 Until the casting is complete, the caster is considered to be concentrating (see Duration below) on the spell.

 Range (Rng.).
-How far away from the caster’s current position the origin point of the spell can be placed/the target(s) can be; the caster must have line of sight on the origin point/target in order to cast the spell.
-If the caster has line of sight but cannot actually see the origin point/target, then the damage of the spell may be rolled with disadvantage, or if the spell requires a save, the target can make it with advantage.
+How far away from the caster’s current position the origin point of the spell can be placed/the target(s) can be; the caster must have line of sight on the origin point/target(s) in order to cast the spell.
+If the caster has line of sight but cannot actually see the origin point/target(s), then any damage caused by the spell must be rolled with disadvantage, or if the spell requires a save, the target makes it with advantage.
+Casting spells with a range other than Touch or Self will provoke an Attack of Opportunity if the caster is in melee range of another combatant.

 Area of Effect (AoE).
 Detailed below.

 Notable Effects (Efcs.).
 What will happen inside the spell’s AoE/to its targets.
 The format of the Notable Effects section is a brief amount of flavor text with no mechanical bearing in paragraph form, followed by the mechanical effects of the spell in bullet-point form.
-Unless stated otherwise, Elemancers are immune to the Effects of their own spells, however the wielders of spellcasting items are not.

 Areas of Effect

 A spell’s Area of Effect (AoE) gives the shape of the spell, as well as the dimensions of that shape.
-Each shape has a point of origin, or a spot from which the spell’s power and energy erupts.
+Each shape has a point of origin, or a spot from which the spell’s power and energy erupt.
 The direction into which it erupts is usually up to the caster, though some spells default to the direction the caster is facing.

 The shape and dimensions of a spell’s AoE is specified in its description, and the different possible shapes (and their respective points of origin) are given here: